What Is Neuroplasticity?

 Neuroplasticity plays a crucial role in the recovery of brain function after injury, allowing the surrounding healthy neurons to compensate for the loss of function by forming new connections and taking new roles.
 [2]

 Neuroplasticity is all about forming new neural pathways and enhancing existing ones.
-This leads to improvements in cognitive function such as attention, reasoning, and problem-solving.
+This improves cognitive functions such as attention, reasoning, and problem-solving.

 Neuroplasticity can slow down age-related cognitive decline.
 Studies have shown that enhancing neuroplasticity is a promising therapeutic approach to improving cognition in Alzheimer’s disease.
 [3]